Expanding Nature-Positive Economies

 What if nature and people could thrive in the same place, forever?
-What if communities could become resilient to climate change and protect their livelihoods and food security without destroying nature’s life-support systems?
+What if communities could improve their livelihoods and food security and become more resilient to climate change without further damaging biodiversity and nature’s life-support systems?

-In 2015, 193 countries signed onto the UN’s Sustainable Development Goals (SDGs), which aim to end poverty, fight inequality, prevent environmental degradation, improve public health and tackle climate change by 2030.
+In addition, in 2015, 193 countries signed onto the UN’s Sustainable Development Goals (SDGs), which aim to end poverty, fight inequality, prevent environmental degradation, improve public health and tackle climate change by 2030.

-One essential element underlies nearly all of these goals: nature.
-In fact, most of the goals cannot be met if we don’t have healthy, functioning terrestrial, freshwater and marine ecosystems.
-And we are failing in our protection of nature: Businesses, governments and communities are not yet working together in the right ways and in the right places to sufficiently protect nature so that it can help deliver sustainable development for all.
+One essential element underlies these ambitious global targets: nature.
+Achieving them will require more ambitious actions from businesses, governments and communities working together in the right ways and in the right places to protect nature and help deliver sustainable development for all.

 Where humanity needs to be by 2030

-We must adopt a model of sustainable nature-based and climate-resilient development that supports the Sustainable Development Goals in some of the world’s most ecologically important places by 2030.
+We must adopt sustainable, nature-based and climate-resilient production systems that support the Global Biodiversity Framework and the UN Sustainable Development Goals in some of the world’s most ecologically important places by 2030.

 Here’s what we are doing

-Conservation International supports nature-based development approaches in the world’s most important places for nature by:
+Conservation International supports the transition to nature-positive economies in the world’s most important places for nature by:

-- Developing innovative ways to combine government, corporate, donor and investor funding to help places transition to nature-based development.
+- Developing innovative ways to combine government, corporate, donor and investor funding to help large-scale areas transition to nature-positive economic development models.